JheremmyGA/Bamtang_Exam_Cipher/README.md

 # Bamtang_Exam_Cipher
 Bamtang_Games_GameDev_CIPHER
-Algorithm written in C++ to decrypt a message based on a Frequency Table. - My Answer to the Bamtang Games' Game Programmer Exam (originally published in 2018):
+Proyect made in C++ to decipher a message based on a Frequency Table - This is my answer to the Bamtang Games - Game Programmer Exam

-Question number 1.
 1. CIPHER
-[Spanish original Question:]

 Desencripta el siguiente mensaje...